-We are substantially dependent on the success of Mytesi, our current lead prescription drug product, and Canalevia-CA1, our conditionally approved prescription drug product for CID in dogs, and Canalevia-CA2, our candidate for EID in dogs.
+We are substantially dependent on the success of Mytesi, our current lead prescription drug product, and Canalevia-CA1, our conditionally approved prescription drug product for CID in dogs.
 We cannot be certain that necessary approvals will be received for planned Mytesi and Canalevia-CA1 follow-on indications or that these product candidates will be successfully commercialized, either by us or any of our partners.

 Other than Mytesi and Canalevia-CA1 (for which we have conditional approval), we currently do not have regulatory approval for any of our prescription drug product candidates.
 Our current efforts are primarily focused on the ongoing commercialization of Mytesi and Canalevia-CA1, and development efforts related to Mytesi and Canalevia-CA1.
-With regard to Mytesi, we are focused on marketing the product in the United States as well as on development efforts related to a follow-on indication for Mytesi in CTD, an important supportive care indication for patients undergoing primary or adjuvant chemotherapy for cancer treatment, and symptomatic relief of COVID-related diarrhea.
-Mytesi is also in development for other possible follow-on indications, including orphan drug indications for symptomatic relief of diarrhea in infants and children with CDD and for adult and pediatric patients with SBS; and for supportive care for diarrhea relief in IBD; IBS-D; and for idiopathic/functional diarrhea.
-With regard to Canalevia-CA1, we are focused on the launch of the product in the United States for chemotherapy-induced diarrhea in dogs.
-In addition, a second-generation proprietary anti-secretory agent is in development for cholera.
-Mytesi previously received orphandrug designation for SBS.
-Accordingly, our near term prospects, including our ability to generate material product revenue, obtain any new financing if needed to fund our business and operations or enter into potential strategic transactions, will depend heavily on the success of Mytesi and Canalevia-CA1.
+With regard to Mytesi, we are focused on marketing the product in the United States as well as on development efforts related to a follow-on indication for Mytesi in CTD, an important supportive care indication for patients undergoing primary or adjuvant chemotherapy for cancer treatment.
+Mytesi is also in development for other possible follow-on indications, including the rare disease indications of SBS with intestinal failure and CDD; and for IBS-D and idiopathic/functional diarrhea.
+With regard to Canalevia-CA1, we are focused on the ongoing commercialization of the product in the United States for CID in dogs.
+In addition, a second-generation proprietary antisecretory agent is in development for symptomatic relief and treatment of moderate-to-severe diarrhea, with or without concomitant antimicrobial therapy, from bacterial, viral and parasitic infections including Vibrio cholerae, the bacterium that causes cholera.
+Crofelemer has been granted orphan-drug designation for SBS and MVID, a CDD condition, by both the FDA and EMA.
+Accordingly, our near-term prospects, including our ability to generate material product revenue, obtain any new financing if needed to fund our business and operations or enter into potential strategic transactions, will depend heavily on the success of Mytesi and Canalevia-CA1.

-Substantial time and capital resources have been previously devoted by third parties in the development of crofelemer, the active pharmaceutical ingredient, or API, in Mytesi and Canalevia, and the development of the botanical extract used in Equilevia and Neonorm.
+Substantial time and capital resources have been previously devoted by third parties in the development of crofelemer, the active pharmaceutical ingredient ("API"), in Mytesi and Canalevia, and the development of the botanical extract used in Equilevia and Neonorm.
 Both crofelemer and the botanical extract used in Equilevia and Neonorm were originally developed at Shaman Pharmaceuticals, Inc. ("Shaman"), by certain members of our management team, including Lisa A. Conte, our chief executive officer and president, and Steven R. King, Ph.D., our executive vice president of sustainable supply, ethnobotanical research and intellectual property and secretary.
 Shaman spent significant development resources before voluntarily filing for bankruptcy in 2001 pursuant to Chapter 11 of the U.S. Bankruptcy Code.
 The rights to crofelemer and the botanical extract used in Equilevia and Neonorm, as well as other intellectual property rights, were subsequently acquired by Napo from Shaman in 2001 pursuant to a court approved sale of assets.
 Ms. Conte founded Napo in 2001 and was the current interim chief executive officer of Napo and a member of Napo's board of directors prior to the Merger.
 While at Napo, certain members of our management team, including Ms. Conte and Dr. King, continued the development of crofelemer.
 Following the merger of Jaguar and Napo in July 2017, Napo became Jaguar's wholly-owned subsidiary.
 If we are not successful in the development and commercialization of Mytesi, our business and our prospects will be harmed.